-This wine is only made in very special vintages.
+This wine is only made in very special vintages—and 2011 is definitely special.
 The wine is dense, three-dimensional, well-structured in acid and tannin, spherically balanced and the epitome of Ribbon Ridge’s red-black Pinot Noir capabilities.
+Alcohol is perfect, pH likewise, phenolics are round and beautiful, and acids focused.
 Expect to be wowed today, but also expect a classic scenario of pulling this wine from cellar in 30 years and wondering how a wine could be this good.
+Classic is a good summary word.

 106 South Center Street • Newberg, OR 97132